radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 -->

 **Non-goal: Full support for GitOps**
 - We will not yet be implementing automatic generation of BicepDeployment resources from Bicep manifests or querying Git repositories.
-This design will be covered in a separate design document.
+This design will enable this work, and it will be covered in a future design document.

 ### User scenarios